 The construction industry is less susceptible to economic factors than other careers.
-History shows that no matter the economic climate, construction continues to be in demand and there is always a demand for new homes, businesses, remodeling and improvements to infrastructure.
-You might wonder, is construction management a good career?
+History shows that no matter the economic climate, construction continues to be in demand and there is always a demand for new homes, businesses, remodeling, and improvements to infrastructure.

-To help answer that question, look to the Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Statistics (BLS).
+The Occupational Outlook Handbook, published by the US Department of Labor Bureau of Labor Statistics (BLS).
 The handbook provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

 A degree in construction management offers exciting career options.
 A large percentage of Florida Tech College of Engineering graduates enter ultimately attend graduate school.
-Approximately 80 percent of College of Engineering seniors received job offers prior to graduation.
+Approximately 80% of College of Engineering seniors receive job offers prior to graduation.